Rickshaw Travel

 Amritsar - Golden Temple - India

-Days 3-5 – Dharamsala: Little Tibet
+Day 3 – To Dharamsala: Little Tibet

 After breakfast, you’ll drive into the foothills of the Himalayas to Dharamsala.
 This lofty hill station was founded by the British in the mid-19th century to escape the summer heat.
 It is also known as ‘Little Tibet’, because it is home to the exiled Dalai Lama, and there’s a huge community of Tibetan refugees here.
 The monks define the gentle atmosphere of the town.
 Surrounded by evergreen forests and fresh green tea plantations, it’s an excellent place to unwind and recharge.
 Take a walk past the temple and wander amongst stupas and prayer flags in the pine forests.
 You will stay in a comfortable guesthouse for two nights.

 There is much to see in and around Dharamsala.
-During your stay we’ll arrange a full-day guided tour.
+Today we’ll arrange a full-day guided tour.
 You’ll visit the Dalai Lama’s temple and join the Tibetan pilgrims on their traditional “kora”.
 You can see the buildings that make up the Tibetan Parliament, and walk through tea plantations that are surprisingly close to the town.
 In Lower Dharamsala you can visit the fascinating Norbulingka Institute, a large complex dedicated to the preservation of Tibetan culture.
 You can enjoy extensive views of the hills and mountains above Dharamsala, and take a short walk through a traditional village belonging to the Gaddi people.

-Days 5-7 – The cool air of Shimla
+Days 6 & 7 – The cool air of Shimla

 Today, you’ll be collected from your hotel in Dharamsala and transferred to Shimla, another hill station with a whole different personality (spoiler alert – you’ll feel at home!)
 It’s a long drive through gorgeous scenery and twisting mountain roads.
 There will be opportunities for photo stops along the way.
 Once in Shimla, you’ll check in to a comfortable heritage hotel packed with old world colonial charm.